AT RAVENS NEST NATURE SANCTUARY

 From about July 4th through the end of September we often have conditions conducive for brief, though sometimes significant and beautiful thunderstorms.
 It is now that life – both plants and wildlife – truly begin to flourish in the Sky Islands!

 In July our daytime highs reach the high 80’s to the high 90’s, with nighttime lows in the mid to high 60’s.
 Daytime highs during August, the peak of Monsoon season can vary quite a bit from hotter days reaching into the 90’s to other periods where 80’s are more the norm.
-Nighttime lows usually hover around mid – high 60’s – very pleasant sleeping weather.
-Each storm or cloud cover brings with it very amenable, cooler temperatures.
-The lushness and beauty our monsoon season is magnificent!
+Nighttime lows usually hover around the mid-to-high 60’s – pleasant sleeping weather.
+Overall, the lushness and beauty of our monsoon season is a magnificent sight to behold!

-Every year we are delighted, amazed and surprised by the unexpected lushness and beauty of our abundant Monsoon season at Raven’s Nest Nature Sanctuary !
-Peak bird migration occurs in August and September for many bird species, while summer wildflowers lend their beauty to an already lush season.
+Peak autumn bird migration occurs in August and September for many species, while summer wildflowers lend their beauty to an already lush season.

-The awesome Monsoon abundance is all around at Raven’s Nest Nature Sanctuary with a wide diversity of colorful wildflowers, nesting birds – some on their second or third nest!
-For Naturalists interested in witnessing the famous Sky Islands Biodiversity, this is a fantastic time of the year to enjoy peak reptile diversity, including many Lizards, breeding Frogs and Toads, an abundance of Coues Whitetail and Mule Deer giving birth and raising young, etc.
+Monsoon biodiversity at Raven’s Nest Nature Sanctuary encompasses a wide diversity of colorful wildflowers, nesting birds – some on their second or third nest, peak reptile and amphibian activity and reproduction, and a literal explosion of butterflies and other fascinating invertebrates!
+For Naturalists interested in Sky Islands Biodiversity, this is a fantastic time of the year to visit Raven’s Nest.

 Monsoon season highlights include: